zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 "error_message": "Failed to import an override policy: Cyclic override-rules detected."
 ```

-## Geolocation Support in App Protect
+## Geolocation

 ### Overview

 Geolocation refers to the process of assessing or determining the geographic location of an object.
 This feature helps in identifying the geographic location of a client or web application user.

-In app protect, the Enforcer will look up the client IP address in the Geolocation file included in the app protect package, and extract the corresponding [ISO 3166](https://www.iso.org/obp/ui/#search) two-letter code, representing the country.
-For instance, "IL" denotes Israel, and this information is denoted as "geolocation" in the condition and is also included in the request reporting.
+In NGINX App Protect WAF, the Enforcer will look up the client IP address in the Geolocation file included in the app protect package, and extract the corresponding [ISO 3166](https://www.iso.org/obp/ui/#search) two-letter code, representing the country.
+For instance, "IL" denotes Israel.
+This information is denoted as "geolocation" in the condition and is also included in the request reporting.

 ### Disallowing Application Use in Certain Geolocations